Tuivasa-Sheck makes surprise switch

 Named earlier in the week in the midfield, Tuivasa-Sheck had a late positional switch, with Bryce Heem starting at second five-eighth alongside AJ Lam at centre.

-Speaking to Newstalk ZB's Elliott Smith, Auckland assistant coach Craig McGrath said it was a decision made by the team and insisted they had not been asked to move Tuivasa-Sheck by the All Blacks group.
+Speaking to Newstalk ZB's Elliott Smith, Auckland assistant coach Craig McGrath said it was a decision made by the team and insisted they had not been asked to move Tuivasa-Sheck by the All Blacks coaching staff.

 "I spoke to Roger on Monday about the possibility of playing on the wing, particularly because we've got some quality players in our midfield already," he said.